 I’ve been to the breathlessness classes too, because I was struggling going up and down stairs and feeling out of breath.
 The Pilgrims therapist gave me some tips on what to do and how to manage it.

-It’s been good to meet other people in a similar position and hear what they’re doing to cope.
+It’s been good to meet other people in a similar situation and hear what they’re doing to cope.

 Social support for me and my family